-The decrease in detection probability with increasing wind and noise is intuitive.
-Noise, which can be caused by running water, wind, other wildlife, or, sometimes, traffic, can make it difficult for the observers to hear the owls or for the owls to hear calls broadcasted by the observers.
-Wind could have a similar effect but there could also be a behavioral reason for the low detection during higher winds.
+The decrease in detection probability with increasing wind is intuitive.
+High wind can make it difficult for observers to hear the owls or for the owls to hear calls broadcasted by the observers.
+In addition, there could also be a behavioral reason for the low detection during higher winds.
 Owls might be less likely to respond and exert energy if the wind is coupled with cold temperatures.
-The increase in detection probability with increasing date could be due to differential response rates during different stages of the breeding season or from the increase in the technicians' ability as the season progressed.